Louisa Wall: China

 In June 2020, Wall joined the Inter-Parliamentary Alliance on China alongside National MP Simon O'Connor.
 The Inter-Parliamentary Alliance on China (IPAC) is an international cross-party group of legislators working towards reform on how democratic countries approach China.
 In December 2020, she and O'Connor urged New Zealand to support Australia in the face of diplomatic and trade pressure from China.

 In early July 2021, Wall alleged that China was harvesting organs from Falun Gong and Uyghur political prisoners.
 She also alleged that China was detaining 1 million Uyghur in "education camps" as slave labour for picking cotton.
 Wall called on the New Zealand Government to pass legislation to stop the purchase of goods produced through forced labour and to stop New Zealanders getting organ transplants sourced from China or from any country that cannot verify the integrity of its organ donor programme.
 Wall based her statements on Sir Geoffrey Nice's China Tribunal.
 In response, Prime Minister Ardern distanced herself from Wall, stating that the latter was not representing the New Zealand Government but as chair of the New Zealand branch of the Inter-Parliamentary Alliance.

+Resignation from Parliament and later career

+On 29 March 2022, Wall announced that she would resign from Parliament, citing "events during the 2020 election".
+Foreign affairs minister Nanaia Mahuta announced on 7 April 2022 that Wall would be appointed to a newly created position in the Ministry of Foreign Affairs as Ambassador for Gender Equality (Pacific)/Tuia Tāngata.
+The role was intended to support gender equality and the advancement and leadership opportunities for women and LGBTQI+ people in the Pacific Islands.
+Ministry officials were sceptical about the use of a "roving ambassador" position and there was criticism the role was designed specifically for Wall.
+The role was disestablished after two years when funding was not renewed.